SimonCropp/Argon/docs/Performance.md

 <code lang="cs" source="..\Src\Tests\Documentation\PerformanceTests.cs" region="JsonConverterAttribute" title="Use JsonConverter with JsonConverterAttribute" />

-        <para>If the class you want to convert isn't your own and you're unable to use an attribute, a JsonConverter can still be used by
+        <para>If the class to convert isn't owned and is it nor possible to use an attribute, a JsonConverter can still be used by
-        creating your own <codeEntityReference>T:Argon.Serialization.IContractResolver</codeEntityReference>.</para>
+        creating a <codeEntityReference>T:Argon.Serialization.IContractResolver</codeEntityReference>.</para>

 <code lang="cs" source="..\Src\Tests\Documentation\PerformanceTests.cs" region="JsonConverterContractResolver" title="Use JsonConverter with IContractResolver" />